18F/18f.gsa.gov/_posts/2016-03-22-what-was-your-path-to-18f.md

 {{ "alex-pandel" | team_photo }}

 “I got involved with advocacy and community organizing with CalPIRG while studying graphic design at [the University of Southern California.
 After several years as a freelance designer post-college, I found a place to marry those two interests in Code for America, where I spent a year partnering with the City of New Orleans to build technology tools to make it easier for residents to understand what's happening with blighted properties in their neighborhoods.
 Code for America was where I discovered that my natural tendency to ask a million questions and doggedly seek the simplest path had a name, and was where I cultivated my UX design, research, and product management skillsets.
 After our fellowship, my CfA teammates and I formed a company around our fellowship project (then "BlightStatus," now "Civic Insight"), where I served as Founder & Chief Product Officer until our company was acquired last fall.
-After several years focused on technology for government at the local level, 18F was a natural next step, and I'm thrilled to be here.” **— Alex Pandel**
+After several years focused on technology for government at the local level, 18F was a natural next step, and I'm thrilled to be here.” — {{ "alex-pandel" | team_link }}

 ### Infrastructure